The city of Singaraja is certainly worth a visit, it is the former capital of Bali.

 Buleleng Museum

 Next to the Gedong Kirtya you can find the Buleleng Museum with many old objects and pictures, it tells more about the tradition and culture but also a bit about the history.
-Entrance fee is 10.000 rp.
+Entrance fee is IDR 10.000.

 Chinese temple